 Ever since Google released Google Slides in 2012, I’ve used it for creating classroom presentations.
 I never liked “Powerpoint” much.
 Slides is intuitive, simple, web-aware, and cloud-based (so no need for thumb drives).

 However, there is a new game in town.
 HTML Slideshows.
-Check out my first HTML slideshow here!
+Check out one of my early HTML slideshows here.

 If you host a site on Github using Jekyll, you can create slideshows and publish them to the web instantly.
 It’s call Reveal.
 Hakim El Hattab created it.
 Fork it here.
 Reveal takes a bit of simple programming.